By Paul Taylor

-Nanogen fibers (or fibres in the UK) are the main product.
+Nanogen fibers (or fibres) are the main product.
 These are tiny keratin fibers which will magically stick to your hair through an electrostatic charge when you shake them onto your head.
 This electrostatic charge is strong enough to prevent 90%*¹ of the fibers from falling out for at least five minutes*² if you were to go for a swim or do some other form of vigorous exercise.

 *¹ The official website doesn't say what happens to the other 10%.
 But, presumably, they just float around in the water or atmosphere.
 And, since keratin is a type of protein, that should hopefully mean they eventually get broken down harmlessly.